ganimaedes/search/readme.md

 search -n "CMake" -d "$HOME/Documents"
 ^       ^          ^
 ¦       ¦          ¦-----> Search Within this Directory
-¦       ¦-----> Search for a File Name containing the Following String ¦---> Name of Program
+¦       ¦-----> Search for a File Name containing CMake ¦---> Name of Program

 =======